ram071985/Node-React-Chat-App/README.md

 ## Summary

-After building a chat application with .NETCore and React, I wanted to get a better grasp at using JavaScript and NodeJS to handle the back-end lifting as opposed to a C# based framework.
+After building a chat application with .NET Core and React, I wanted to get a better grasp at using JavaScript and NodeJS to handle the back-end lifting as opposed to a C# based framework.

-In this app, I added websockets for faster data and DOM manipulation and JSON Web Tokens to beef up my user authentication.
+In this app, I added web sockets for faster data and DOM manipulation and JSON Web Tokens to beef up my user authentication.
 As is important with any sensitive data stored in a database, I used the node package bcyrpt to create hashed version of user passwords that are stored in the database.
 For database queries, I used SQL to store and send message and user data.
 All api calls are handled by the promise based http client Axios.
-This application using asynchronous funtions.
+This application using asynchronous functions.

 ![](client/src/Images/nodechat.png)